solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/access_token/_index.md

             port: 80
 ```

-To verify that the Virtual Service has been accepted by Gloo, let's port-forward the Gateway Proxy service so that it is
+To verify that the Virtual Service has been accepted by Gloo Edge, let's port-forward the Gateway Proxy service so that it is
 reachable from your machine at `localhost:8080`:

 ```